ThorntonLab/ThorntonLab.github.io/markdown/data.md

 * [Alignments and annotations](https://github.com/ThorntonLab/ThornonLong2005MBE) from Thornton and Long (2005) Excess of Amino Acid Substitutions Relative to Polymorphism Between X-Linked Duplications in Drosophila melanogaster.
 Mol.
 Biol.
 Evol.
 22: 273-284.
 This contains the alignments used for summary statistics, and the annotation files compatible with "polydNdS" in my analysis software package.
 It currently does not contain the files used for McDonald-Kreitman tests, or the analysis of gene conversion between paralogs.
 For the moment, those are available on request to Kevin Thornton.

-* [Simulation source code and output](http://devlaeminck.bio.uci.edu/ThorntonForanLongPLoSGenetics.html) from Thornton, Foran, and Long (2013) Properties and Modeling of GWAS when Complex Disease Risk is due to non-complementing, deleterious mutations in genes of large effect.
-PLoS Genetics 9: e1003258
+* [Simulation code](https://github.com/ThorntonLab/TFL2013sim) and [output](http://devlaeminck.bio.uci.edu//www/Data/ThorntonForanLongPLoSGenetics) from Thornton, Foran, and Long (2013) Properties and Modeling of GWAS when Complex Disease Risk is due to non-complementing, deleterious mutations in genes of large effect.
+PLoS Genetics 9: e1003258.  __NOTE__: the code is out of date in this repo, and you are better off using the version that is in included with [fwdpp](https://github.com/molpopgen/fwdpp) as an example program.

-* [Source code and other resources](http://devlaeminck.bio.uci.edu/tepipeline/) from Cridland, MacDonald, Long, and Thornton (2013) Abundance and Distribution of Transposable Elements in two Drosophila QTL Mapping Resources.
+* There are several resources from from Cridland, MacDonald, Long, and Thornton (2013) Abundance and Distribution of Transposable Elements in two Drosophila QTL Mapping Resources.
 Molecular Biology and Evolution.

-* A [version](http://devlaeminck.bio.uci.edu/tepipeline/line99_example.tar.gz) of the Cridland et al. (2013) pipeline for TE detection with example data is also available.
-This version comes with simulated sample data and a master script to execute the pipeline from start to finish.
+[Manuscript](http://mbe.oxfordjournals.org/content/30/10/2311.abstract)
+1. [Pipeline code](https://github.com/ThorntonLab/Cridland2013pipeline) for calling TE presence/absence
+2. [Pipeline code](https://github.com/ThorntonLab/Cridlant2013AnnotPipeline) for annotating TE calls
+3. [Regions of high IBD](https://github.com/ThorntonLab/DGRPmasked) in the DGRP lines
+4. [A version](http://devlaeminck.bio.uci.edu/tepipeline/line99_example.tar.gz) of the pipeline + an example data set.

 * [Code](https://github.com/molpopgen/baldwin_brown_2014) from Baldwin-Brown, Long, and Thornton (2014) Mol Biol Evol is on Thornton’s github repository.